-Deep Dives is a new series of hour-long, in-depth discussions in which we’ll gather to talk about books we love.
-Each intimate group (with no more than 12 participants) will be facilitated by a member of the PEN/Faulkner community, and everyone will get to join in the conversation.
+Deep Dives is series of hour-long, in-depth discussions in which we’ll gather to talk about books we love.
+Each intimate group (with a small number of participants) will be facilitated by a member of the PEN/Faulkner community, and everyone will get to join in the conversation.

 Deep Dives will be held virtually over Zoom.
 Instructions to access each event will be sent upon registration and again 24 hours before.
 Please read the book we’ll be discussing prior to the event and come ready to contribute to a thoughtful conversation!